RickHPotter/finance.rb/README.md

   - ⌛ Refine seeds to include all models.
   - ⌛ Fix possible bugs found at this stage.
   - ⌛ Review current specs and refactor if possible.
+- Extra:
+  - ⌛ Made possible to change FK of CardTransaction (should create/use another money_transaction).
+  - ⌛ Made possible to change FK of Investment (should create/use another money_transaction).

 ## GAARA-09/fe-01: Refine AutocompleteSelect